 For more information, visit the PHA website, or call the office at (860) 342-1688.

 As of 08/01/2018, Portland Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of March 31st, 2016 the Portland Housing Authority manages 78 active Housing Choice Vouchers.
+As of the most recent VMS report, Portland Housing Authority manages 80 active Housing Choice Vouchers.